lasigeBioTM/HPO_Crowd_Annotation_Experiment/guide.md

+# Main Question: How do crowd annotations compare with expert annotations?

-# 1st Day - HPO Lexicon construction and MER annotations
+## 1st Day - HPO Lexicon construction and MER annotations

 ### Goals
 - [ ] Create lexicon with terms from HPO (Human Phenotype Ontology)